Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: An exact solution in terms of wavelets (Step 1)

-For reference, the \(K \times K\) matrix valued series \(F_K(0)\) is the sum Numerical experiments clearly suggest that indeed as \(K\to \infty\), see \cref{tab:fourierK}.
-As a self-consistency check, we note the correspondence between the exact asymptotic eigenvalue in the special case \(K=1\) obtained in \cref{prop:K=1} and the one estimated in \cref{tab:fourierK}. \begin{remark} For the numerical experiments (\cref{fig:fourierMaxK} and \cref{tab:fourierK}) we approximate \(F_K(t)\) by the partial sum In particular, \(F_K(0)\) is approximated by \end{remark} \begin{outlook} Although a formal proof for \(\lambda_{\max}\big(F_K(0)\big) \longrightarrow \pi\) as \(K \to \infty\) currently eludes us, we hope that it can be done with the appropriate mathematical tools. \end{outlook}
+For reference, the \(K \times K\) matrix valued series \(F_K(0)\) is Numerical experiments clearly suggest that indeed see Table \ref{tab:fourierK}.
+As a self-consistency check, we note the correspondence between the exact asymptotic eigenvalue in the special case \(K=1\) obtained in Proposition \ref{prop:K=1}, and the one estimated in Table \ref{tab:fourierK}. \begin{remark} For the numerical experiments (Fig.\ \ref{fig:fourierMaxK} and Table \ref{tab:fourierK}) we approximate \(F_K(t)\) by the partial sum In particular, \(F_K(0)\) is approximated by \end{remark} \begin{outlook} Although a formal proof for \(\lambda_{\max}\big(F_K(0)\big) \longrightarrow \pi\) as \(K \to \infty\) currently eludes us, we expect that it may be done with the appropriate mathematical tools. \end{outlook}